Tech-at-DU/Swift-Classes/P0-Classes/content.md

 As mentioned throughout the first two parts of this tutorial series, one of the important differences between value types and reference types is how they work in combination with `let` and `var`.

-When you use the `let` keyword to declare an immutable variable of a reference type (a class) then only the reference itself becomes immutable.
-This means that the variable will not be able to reference a different object, but it is possible to change values of the object that's currently referenced.
+When you use the `let` keyword to declare a constant of a reference type (a class) then only the reference itself becomes immutable.
+This means that the constant will not be able to reference a different object, but it is possible to change values of the object that's currently referenced.

 Let's take a look at this in practice:

     let user1 = User(name: "User", age: 99)
     user1.age = 20

-You can create a user, assign the instance to a `let` variable and later change properties of that user.
+You can create a user, assign the instance to a `let` constant and later change properties of that user.
 This wouldn't be possible if the user was declared as a `struct`.
-You cannot however assign a new object to this variable:
+You cannot however assign a new object to this constant:

     let user1 = User(name: "User", age: 99)
     user1.age = 20